Contact Us |

 This information will also be made available via the Savannah Morning Newspaper for easy access for voters to communicate with the candidates directly.

 What if I want to withdraw my candidacy?

-A candidate in a general, special, or nonpartisan primary may withdraw as a candidate after qualifying, but prior to the date of the general election, by filing a notarized affidavit of withdrawal with the Secretary of State.
+A candidate in a general, special, or nonpartisan primary may withdraw as a candidate after qualifying, but prior to the date of the general election, by filing a notarized affidavit of withdrawal with the Secretary of State or by completing the City of Port Wentworth Affidavit for Withdrawal of Candidacy, that will later be sent to the Georgia Secretary of State office on the candidates behalf.
 Georgia Election Code, O.C.G.A. § 21-2-134

 Candidates who qualify and later withdraw from the election are still responsible for filing the required Campaign Contribution Disclosure Reports (CCDR).
 Rules of the GGTCFC § 189-3.01 Campaign Contribution Disclosure Reports

 Candidates for public office who do not currently hold an elected position and plan to run, must file a Declaration of Intention to Accept Campaign Contributions (Form DOI) BEFORE accepting any campaign contributions.
 All candidates must file Form DOI regardless of whether any money will be raised or spent.